AidenDymott/ASP-Worksheet-Resit/Worksheets/Worksheet Two/Task_two/readme.md

 # Worksheet Two

+To compile and run please use clang++ main.cpp simpletest.cpp -o prog and then run ./prog to run the program.

 ## Task Two
 To create the unit tests I first downloaded the contents of the simpletest directory found at https://github.com/kudaba/simpletest/tree/b528a7a43179e341a9b1f71b7cdcb0c5f9655080 and included it within the task folder, after including it within the main.cpp file I had to define two of the testing functions to allow me to use them.